tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 ![WP Gatsby Markdown Exporter plugin screenshot](/img/blog/wp-gatsby-markdown-exporter-screenshot.png)

-Clicking "Export to Gatsby" in the WordPress admin sidebar and that will bring us to a form to download a Zip file of the site's content.
+Clicking "Export to Gatsby" in the WordPress admin sidebar will bring us to a form to download a Zip file of the site's content.

 The form has several options that allow us to customize the exported content so that it fits into a Gatsby website.
-We've tried to create sensible default options to get started quickly.

 Exporting content to a new system is usually an iterative process so we may need to tweak the export options and try a few times before getting it right.